-I get a lot of questions about truck camping thanks to this blog, my truck camping tips email series, and the truck camping Facebook group.
+I get a lot of questions about truck canopy camping thanks to this blog, my truck canopy camping tips email series, and the truck camping Facebook group.

-Rather than keep the responses private, I thought it would help all the truck campers out there to republish these questions for the wider world.
+Rather than keep the responses private, I thought it would help all my fellow truck campers out there to republish these questions for the wider world.

 These questions hit on a little bit of everything, so take a look, maybe it applies to you.

 Question: What kind of Truck do you drive?
 I see its a Toyota.
-I plan to buy a truck and truck camp and don’t know which kind to buy.
+I plan to buy a truck for truck canopy camping and don’t know which kind to buy.

 Answer: I have a 1991 4X4 Pickup (4cyl).
 It predates the Tacoma models, and is known as a Hilux in other parts.
 It’s a great little truck… Made it all the way through Central America with no problems.